Legalize Marijuana? A Conversation with the Experts

 Dr. Bertha K. Madras

-Bertha Madras is a professor of pyschobiology in the Department of Psychiatry at Harvard Medical School and is the chair of the Harvard Medical School’s Division of Neurochemistry.
-In public policy, she was nominated by George W. Bush and was unanimously confirmed by the U.S. Senate to serve as the Deputy Director for Demand Reduction for the White House Office of National Drug Control Policy.
-She is author of more than 140 scientific manuscripts and book chapters, and recently co-edited a book on the effects of drug abuse on the human nervous system.
-She is the recipient of a National Institutes of Health (NIH)-National Institute of Drug Abuse (NIDA) MERIT award, a NIDA Public Service Award, and 17 patents with her collaborators.
-She has served on a number of NIH committees and other advisory boards, including the Advisory Board of the Addiction Studies Institute for Journalists and the Science and Technology Advisory Committee of Brookhaven National Laboratory.
+Bertha Madras is a professor of psychobiology in the department of psychiatry at Harvard Medical School, currently at McLean Hospital, and chair of the Harvard Medical School’s NEPRC Division of Neurochemistry.
+In public policy, she was nominated by President George W. Bush and was unanimously confirmed by the U.S. Senate to serve as the deputy director for demand reduction (prevention, treatment) in the White House Office of National Drug Control Policy.
+She promoted medicalization, evidence-based practices for treatment, and drug courts.
+She is author of more than 170 scientific manuscripts, book chapters and commentaries, and recently co-edited books on the “Effects of Drug Abuse on the Human Nervous System” and the “Cell Biology of Addiction”.
+She is the recipient of a National Institutes of Health (NIH)-National Institute of Drug Abuse (NIDA) MERIT award, a NIDA Public Service Award, others, and 19 patents.
+She has served on over 50 NIH committees and other advisory boards, and is a current adviser to the NFL and U.S. Attorney’s Office in California.
+She directed a NIDA-sponsored exhibit titled “Changing your Mind: Drugs in the Brain,” at the Museum of Science in Boston, which included an electronic teaching program licensed by Disney in 2006.

 Robert Mikos is one of the nation’s leading experts on federalism and drug law.
+He teaches courses in federalism, constitutional law, marijuana law and policy, federal criminal law, and drug law and policy at Vanderbilt University Law School.
 His most recent scholarship analyzes the struggle among federal, state, and local governments for control of marijuana law and policy.
 He has also written on the states’ constitutional authority to withhold information from the federal government, the political safeguards of federalism, accuracy in criminal sanctions, the economics of private precautions against crime, and remedies in private law.
 Mikos earned his J.D. summa cum laude from the University of Michigan Law School, where he served as articles editor on the Michigan Law Review and won numerous awards, including the Henry M. Bates Memorial Scholarship.
 After graduation, he clerked for Chief Judge Michael Boudin of the U.S. Court of Appeals for the 1st Circuit.
 Mikos has taught at the University of California at Davis, where he was twice nominated for the school’s Distinguished Teaching Award, as well as at Notre Dame and the University of Michigan.
-He teaches courses in federalism, constitutional law, marijuana law and policy, federal criminal law, and drug law and policy.